Alan B. Oppenheimer: Art Authority

+In 2014, Art Authority expanded its offerings by adding a feature that allowed users to purchase and access art prints, marking the beginning of a broader effort by Oppenheimer and Open Door Networks to bridge digital art with physical works.
+This transition led to the formation of Art Authority LLC and the acquisition of 1000Museums, an online platform that works in partnership with museums worldwide to offer high-quality reproductions of artwork for purchase, enabling users to engage with art in both digital and tangible forms.
+The Art Authority Museum was a natural extension of this work when Apple shipped its Vision Pro headset.

 Open Door Networks, Inc.

 In 1995, Oppenheimer founded Open Door Networks.
 Three years later, the company released the first firewall for the Macintosh (Mac OS 8.1).
 Since then, they have been instrumental in providing security for Apple products with consistent releases between 1998 and 2006.
+In addition, Oppenheimer exclusively licensed the Open Door Networks firewall to Symantec which was included as the core firewall code for Norton Internet Security for Mac in 2000.

 We-Envision

 Realizing early that the iPhone was going to be a big success for Apple, Oppenheimer changed Open Door's focus towards mobile app development.
 In a partnership with company Project A (formerly “We-Envision” when working together), Open Door shipped 100 “Envi” apps, accumulated over 200,000 downloads, and produced apps in five separate categories (Art and Architecture, Space, Travel, Fun and Other which included photography and holiday themed apps) within their first year.
 However, the height of Oppenheimer’s push into mobile app development came in 2010 with the release of Art Authority.